Bed Bath & Beyond (1987–2023)

 Bed Bath & Beyond in Markham, Ontario, 2018.
 This location was among the last in Canada, closing in April 2023.

 Bed Bath & Beyond was an American big-box retail chain specializing in housewares, furniture, and specialty items.
-Headquartered in Union, New Jersey, the chain operated stores in the United States and Canada, and was once counted among the Fortune 500 and the Forbes Global 2000.
+Headquartered in Union, New Jersey, the chain originally operated stores in the United States and Canada, and was once counted among the Fortune 500 and the Forbes Global 2000.
 The chain filed for Chapter 11 bankruptcy in April 2023 and liquidated all of its remaining stores, with the last closing on July 30, 2023.
 Following the retail chain's liquidation, its name was adopted by online retailer Overstock.com, which acquired Bed Bath and Beyond's trademarks in a bankruptcy auction.
 The name is also still used by the chain's former Mexican division, which is now independent.

 Retail history

 Warren Eisenberg and Leonard Feinstein worked in management positions at discount store chain Arlan's.
 As the company suffered financial difficulties, and the two believed that the market would shift toward specialty stores, they decided to leave and form their own company.
 In 1971, they opened a store in Springfield, New Jersey, called Bed 'n Bath.
 By 1985, Eisenberg and Feinstein were operating 18 stores in the New York metropolitan area and California.
 Also in 1985, the first superstore was opened, as an attempt to remain competitive with Linens 'n Things, Pacific Linen, and Luxury Linens.
 In order to properly represent the size increase in its retail stores, the company changed its name to Bed Bath & Beyond in 1987.